Interlake-Saints/the-late-and-great/_posts/2025-01-16-thomas-patrick-tom-mahoney.md

 obituary: https://www.dignitymemorial.com/obituaries/bremerton-wa/thomas-mahoney-8200198
 ---
 Tom worked for the Washington State Ferry System for twenty-seven years as a Marine Engineer.
 He passed away peacefully at his home on Sunday, March 10, 2019, with his loving family by his side.
 He was 54 years old.

+S﻿adly, Tom is not the only member of his family listed on this page.
+[His brother Jon](https://ihsmemorial.org/class-of-1982/jonathan-charles-jon-mahoney/) passed away in 2024.